Oral Health Topics

 - Mouthguard use has been shown to reduce the risk of sport-related dental injuries

-- An ANSI/SAI standard exists for Athletic Mouth Protectors and Materials
+- An ANSI/ADA standard exists for Athletic Mouth Protectors and Materials

 - The ADA Council on Advocacy for Access and Prevention (CAAP; formerly the Council on Access, Prevention and Interprofessional Relations and the ADA Council on Scientific Affairs encourage patient education about the benefit of mouthguard use.

 The ADA has taken an active stance since the mid-1990s recognizing the preventive value of orofacial protectors, endorsing their use by those who engage in recreational and sports activities; and encouraging widespread use of orofacial protectors with proper fit, including mouthguards.1

 Both the ADA Council of Scientific Affairs and the Council on Advocacy for Access and Prevention (CAAP; formerly the Council on Access, Prevention and Interprofessional Relations recognize that dental injuries are common in collision or contact sports and recreational activities.2 Numerous surveys of sports-related dental injuries have documented that participants of all ages, genders and skill levels are at risk of sustaining dental injuries in sporting activities, including organized and unorganized sports at both recreational and competitive levels.
 While collision and contact sports, such as boxing, have inherent injury risks, dental injuries are also prevalent in non-contact activities and exercises, such as gymnastics and skating.3-5